Crypto Mufasa

 The Meaning of Cryptojacking

 As I mentioned, cryptojacking is using an illegal means to carry out the legal mining process.
 So, it means that the end point of cryptojacking is mining.
 The attacker wants to mine cryptocurrencies but does not have the resources.
-So the attacker looks for a computer with the resources, attacks it, and controls the resources,
+So the attacker looks for a computer with the resources attacks it, and controls the resources,

-The Reason for Cryptojacking
+The Reason

-As I mentioned before, the aim of cryptojacking is not illegal.
+As I mentioned before, cryptojacking is not illegal.
 However, the act of cryptojacking is illegal.
 The aim of cryptojacking is mining.
 The attacker needs to mine coins and does not have resources.
 So, the attacker looks for a computer with resources, hijacks it, and uses the resources for mining.

 However, in this case, even if everyone gets the answer, the mining algorithm will pick only one miner.
 The basis for selecting the miner is that the person will be the first to provide the correct answers.